Updated through January 31, 2016

 G 2005: Connecticut Legislative Leaders Conference.

 G 2006: Defense Acquisition University.
-Entered MOU to assist the Department of Defense transform its ethics program from rule-based compliance courses to a broader values-based ethics initiative.
+Entered MOU to assist the Department of Defense to transform its ethics program from rule-based compliance courses to a broader values-based ethics initiative.

 S 2006: Olympism and Olympic Ideals.
 Commissioned to survey all major constituents of the U.S. Olympic Movement and present a report to the USOC Assembly on Olympism and Olympic Ideals.